G-Milzink/CI_PP5_xPress_react_frontend/README.md

 Due to time constraints there is still room for refactoring of code and additional functionality / features to implement to the site.

+*   File transformation on upload/retreival.
+    * Adjust file format for user submitted media (images/audio) automatically on upload to Cloudinary to improve site performance.
 *   Password recovery
     *   Forgotten password option to recover access to the account using a one time link via email
 *   Account creation via socials